Quantizable functions on K\"ahler manifolds and non-formal quantization: Quantizable functions via Fedosov quantization

-\end{enumerate} Hence if the Fedosov connection $D_\alpha$ is admissible (i.e., $\alpha$ is a polynomial in $\hbar$), then these $u_k$'s are formal quantizable functions. \end{prop}
+\end{enumerate} Hence if the Fedosov connection $D_\alpha$ is admissible (i.e., $\alpha$ is a polynomial in $\hbar$), then these $u_k$'s are all formal quantizable functions. \end{prop}

-\begin{proof} For simplicity, we will prove the case where $\alpha$ only has one term, namely, $\alpha=\hbar\alpha_1$; the general case can be proven similarly.
+\begin{proof} For simplicity, we will prove the case where $\alpha$ has only one term, namely, $\alpha=\hbar\alpha_1$; the general case can be proven similarly.
 Recall that $O_{u_k}$ is the unique solution of the iterative equation:

 Observe that if a monomial $A$ does not live in $\A_X^{\bullet}(\overline{\mathcal{W}}_{X})$, then $\nabla A+\frac{1}{\hbar}[I_\alpha,A]_{\star}$ does not have terms living in $\A_X^{\bullet}(\overline{\mathcal{W}}_{X})$.
 So we can prove the theorem by an induction on the weights of ``terms of purely anti-holomorphic type'' in $O_{u_k}$.